vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

     projects across that week and the two preceding weeks
   * At least 4.5 hours average (22.5 hours total) on personal projects across that week and the four preceding weeks
+  * At least 4.75 hours average (33.25 hours total) on personal projects across that week and the six preceding weeks
+  * At least 5 hours average (45 hours total) on personal projects across that week and the eight preceding weeks

   These conditional minimum targets were suspended during my India trip and for the first few weeks after returning from India.
 They